About time I share this!

 I know I wrote in one of my earliest posts “Project France” that I became an exchange student because I wanted the “foreign country” experience, but to be honest, I think it was more than that.
 I don’t know if there was a specific moment when the thought “Aha!
 I’ll go on exchange!” came into my mind.
 What I do know was that when I left, I felt relieved, because I was leaving behind a life that I had allowed to spiral out of my control, courtesy to my tenth-grader naivety and pettiness.
 My exchange year, in a sense, was a chance for me to step away from my own chaos; to take a deep, long breath, and refresh myself.

 You may be wondering – how much turmoil could turn up in my life?
 I once received an Instagram message from someone telling me that she thinks my life is like a dream – and that was one of the moments I realized how misleading social media could be.
 On media platforms where the visual sense receives the most stimulation, people want to be perfect, or at least seem happy all the time.
 This is also why I have a blog where I can write about anything I want – ups and downs, fun experiences and random thoughts… For whoever wants to read it.
 As for the turmoil in my life, it can get to a handful, mostly caused by myself.
-And as more and more crazy things happen, I started to lose the motivation to take care of situations.
+And as more and more crazy things happened, I started to lose the motivation to take care of situations.
 Turmoil built up.
 Eventually, it crushed me and threw me to rock bottom.

-What many people perceived about me during those times may have been more on the glamorous side – the shining lead actress in the sophomore musical; dance performer at the school anniversary… but those who were in proximity to me on a daily basis would know that while I flourished on staged, I flunked in the classroom.
+What many people perceived about me during those times may have been more on the glamorous side – the shining lead actress in the sophomore musical; dance performer at the school anniversary… but those who were in proximity to me on a daily basis would know that while I flourished on stage, I flunked in the classroom.

 But I wasn’t always this way.
 As a student, life is mostly about balancing academics, extracurricular activities, and having some genuine fun.
 This is what I know now.
 But when I abruptly moved to Taiwan in seventh grade and had to attend the local educational system due to other activities that caused me to miss the bilingual department entrance exam, I spent all my time catching up.
 My classmates were used to an all-Chinese learning environment, but I was new to everything.
 So I had to put aside most extracurricular activities that had nothing to do with academics.
 Weekends were spent with a tutor.